pezhvak98/Temperature-control/README.md

 ## Items needed

+> **Note :** this is an educational project and the design goal is not a professional tool.

 | items                                                                                        | #Q  |
 | -------------------------------------------------------------------------------------------- | --- |
 | Arduino Uno Board                                                                            | 1   |